Accounting and Finance

 - BSc Accounting and Management (NN42)

-- BSc Economics and Finance with Study Abroad
+- BSc Economics and Accounting with Professional Placement

-You may be able to extend your degree to four years with a professional placement, a year studying abroad in English or a year studying abroad in a foreign language.
+You may be able to extend your degree to four years with a professional placement or a year studying abroad in English.

 Why study Accounting and Finance at Bristol?

-As one of the UK's leading departments for research in accounting and finance and management*, we produce high quality graduates with strong quantitative skills and a global outlook.
+As one of the UK's leading departments for research in accounting and finance*, we produce high-quality graduates with strong quantitative skills and a global outlook.

-Our professionally accredited degrees are informed by both research and professional practice combining theoretical education with an understanding of how to tackle the many challenges faced by the finance sector today.
+Our professionally accredited degrees are informed by both research and professional practice, combining theoretical education with an understanding of how to tackle the many challenges faced by organisations today.

-We provide a rigorous training in accounting and finance but we also offer a wide range of optional units across finance, accounting, economics and management enabling you to tailor your degree to reflect your career ambitions.
-Alternatively, we offer fully integrated degrees in accounting and finance, accounting and management, and economics and accounting.
+We provide a rigorous training in accounting and finance but we also offer a range of optional units across accounting, finance and management enabling you to tailor your degree to reflect your career ambitions.
+We offer fully integrated degrees in accounting and finance, accounting and management, and economics and accounting.

-The department is small and supportive yet large enough to provide an international experience.
-As one of the UK’s major centres for financial services, Bristol offers plenty of opportunities for those wanting to work in the sector.
-We have strong links with accounting and consultancy firms who support our students with careers guidance and professional skills development.
+The school is friendly and supportive yet large enough to offer an international experience.
+As one of the UK's major centres for financial services, Bristol offers plenty of opportunities for those wanting to work in the sector.
+We have strong links with accounting and consultancy firms who support our students with careers guidance, mentoring and professional skills development.

 *The Department of Management and Department of Accounting and Finance were together ranked sixth in the UK for research impact in analysis of REF 2014 by Times Higher Education, see About the School for further information.